META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 Final message sent:

 Hi Allan, how are you?
-We're reminding you that your package has arrived and we want to reassure you so you don’t worry.
-It's safely stored at our HQ, so you know, anything you need just call me!
+We're reminding you that your package has arrived and we want to reassure you so you don’t have to worry.
+It's stored safely at our HQ, so you know, anything you need just call me!

 Problems here: